Thesis And Dissertation Process

-At the time you distribute your thesis to your committee members, have the Office of Graduate Programs examine your completed thesis to verify that it meets all Graduate School formatting requirements.
-It takes 10 or 15 minutes while you wait, and no appointment is required.
+At the time you distribute your thesis to your committee members, have the Office of Graduate Programs examine your completed printed thesis to verify that it meets all Graduate School formatting requirements.
+It takes 15 or 20 minutes while you wait, and no appointment is required.
 While your committee prepares for your defense, you have time to make any format corrections identified by the Office of Graduate Programs.
 After your defense, you will thereby have only content corrections to make.

 When you visit the Office of Graduate Programs for your format check, the staff will alert you to important documents for later submission with your thesis or dissertation.
 For example, for maximum visibility for your research, you are required to submit your thesis or dissertation to the Scholarship Repository at Florida Institute of Technology.
-The Scholarship Repository is the digital respository for research and scholarship produced at Florida Tech.
-For information about the Scholarship Repository go to http://libguides.lib.fit.edu/etd or for specific questions contact David Lowe at email@example.com
+The Scholarship Repository is the digital repository for research and scholarship produced at Florida Tech.
+For information about the Scholarship Repository go to Electronic Thesis and Dissertation (ETD) Submission page or for specific questions contact Kristin Heifner (email@example.com).

-Bring the Oral Examination/Defense Announcement form to the Office of Graduate Programs at least two weeks prior to your defense date.
-You may bring it even earlier.
+Oral Examination/Defense Announcement form must be submitted to the Office of Graduate Programs at least two weeks prior to your defense date.
 Approval only by your academic unit head is required on the announcement form.
 You will receive an email version of the announcement for you to review for accuracy.
 Confirm the date, time, and room reservation of your defense with your committee members.

 You are not permitted to defend during Fall or Spring Final Exam Weeks.
 The thesis defense may be partitioned into two components: an optional "open" component open to anyone and a mandatory "closed" component open only to members of the graduate faculty.
 Your academic unit can advise you if an open component is permitted or required.